Table of Contents Show

 Two dining rooms are usually filled to the brim, frequently with long lines trailing down the block.
 The unique Frank Pepe’s is now referred to as The Spot, placed to the left and rear of Frank Pepe Pizzeria Napoletana stands on Wooster Street.
 It is home to a more minor, almost equal operation with shorter lines; however, Pepe’s right remains the main draw.

-Inside, a vast and deep brick oven with a white-tiled facade stands at attention withinside the rear, attended by white-aproned men wielding impossibly lengthy peels and pounding out their large oblong pies.
+Inside, a vast and deep brick oven with a white-tiled facade stands at attention inside the rear, attended by white-aproned men wielding impossibly lengthy peels and pounding out their large oblong pies.

 Frank Pepe’s first pizzas were tomato pies.
-A nod to those modest roots is also discovered withinside the constantly-lit “Original Tomato Pie” neon sign hanging higher than the kitchen counter.
-It’s the best pizza in New Haven.
+A nod to those modest roots is also discovered inside the constantly-lit “Original Tomato Pie” neon sign hanging higher than the kitchen counter.

 Hundreds of imitators have tried to match the intoxicating combination of Romano cheese, fresh garlic, olive oil, parsley, and clams atop the chewy and charred rectangular pies.